kaconk17/rspikiosk/instruction.md

-##Instalasi
-Start fdisk to partition the SD card: fdisk /dev/sdX
+# Instalasi
+Menggunakan OS linux :
+1. Jalankan **fdisk** untuk mempartisi SD card:
+'fdisk /dev/sdX'
 At the fdisk prompt, delete old partitions and create a new one:
 Type o.
 This will clear out any partitions on the drive.
 Type p to list partitions.
 There should be no partitions left.